jcaillon/valet/README.md

 > [!IMPORTANT]
 > If you see the replacement character � in my terminal, it means you don't have a [nerd font][nerd-font] setup in your terminal.
 >
-> Either install a nerd font and activate it on our terminal or `export VALET_NO_ICON=true` in your environment.
+> Either install a nerd font and activate it on our terminal or `export VALET_CONFIG_DISABLE_NERDFONT_ICONS=true` in your environment.
 This is reminded to you during the automated installation process.

 ### Adding your own commands